The story of Colonia

 The need to plan for further refugees, and to maintain the sustainability of the colony, caused the Council to commission a research programme led by Alexei de la Vega.
 Initial data analysis suggested that while the colony's economy was strong on paper, with adequate production to supply a much larger population, there were likely to be significant logistical issues transporting these goods in future if the Council were to continue to solely rely on independent pilots in personal ships.
 The resupply bases between Colonia and Sol were considered particularly at threat.

-Additional funding was provided to de la Vega's team, including the construction of a purpose-built research facility, to allow more in-depth studies to be carried out.
+Additional funding was provided to de la Vega's team, including the construction of a purpose-built research facility, to allow more in-depth studies to be carried out and plan for further expansion.